Parsec-scale properties of the peculiar gigahertz-peaked spectrum quasar 0858-279: Variability Doppler factor

 The flares were modelled using the exponential form which follows \citet{1999ApJS..120...95V, 2009A&A...494..527H}:

 where $\Delta S_\mathrm{max}$ is the maximum flux density of the flare in Jy observed at the time $t_\mathrm{max}$ and $\tau$ is the rise time of the flare.
-We followed \citet{1999ApJS..120...95V} taking the coefficient 1.3 in the in the decay timescale ratio for the sake of consistency.
+We followed \citet{1999ApJS..120...95V} taking the coefficient 1.3 in the decay timescale ratio for the sake of consistency.

 We used two RATAN-600 light curves at 21.7~GHz and 11.1~GHz to fit the flares because the variability timescales at high frequencies are typically smaller.
 As a consequence, the problem of blending of flares is less severe.
-Since the number of data points is not large in our observations, it is important to find the suitable number of flares which best describes our curves.
-In order to do that we applied the Akaike information criterion \citep[e.g.][]{1974ITAC...19..716A} to avoid over-fitting.
-Treating both frequencies separately, we obtained that the 21.7~GHz data are best modelled with 17 flares and 11.1~GHz data~--- with 18 flares.
-Additionally, we used a single-flare model to fit the 11.1~GHz data and found the lower limit on the Doppler factor.
+We used the one-flare model, considering that all data points can be described as a single prolonged flare.
+This set a lower limit on the Doppler factor.
+Apart from that, we decomposed our light curves into several flares.
+Since the number of the data points is not large in our observations, we applied the Akaike information criterion \citep[e.g.][]{1974ITAC...19..716A} to find the suitable number of flares representing our curves.
 All the model curves are shown in \autoref{fig:flux_time_model_fig}.

 Using the obtained fits, we calculated the associated variability brightness temperature in K described in \citet{1979ApJ...232...34B} of each flare as:

 where $D_L$ is the luminosity distance in Mpc, $\tau$ is the variability time-scale in days, $z = 2.152$ is the redshift of the quasar, $\nu$ is the observed frequency in GHz.
 The corresponding variability Doppler factor of a flare, following eq.
 (2) in \citet{2017MNRAS.466.4625L}, is calculated as: